osomike/databricks-mlops-init/README.md

        - **Secrets**: To to configure environment variables and secrets in the repository for secure authentication (e.g., Databricks workspace credentials).
        - **Workflows**: To update GitHub Action workflow files from the newly created repositories.

+     - Organization permissions needed:
+       - **Members**: To be able to read the groups defined inside the organizations.
+To then be able to grant access to the newly created use-case repository to these groups.

 ## How to Use